- Back to (Obedience) School!: 7 Things Every Dog Should Know

 Your dog coming when called (or "recall") is an essential behavior for dogs to know for their own safety.
 Whether it's to come back in from the yard or to run back to their person after slipping out of a collar, recall is a command all dogs must know so they don't get lost.
 It's also vital that dogs without a strong recall are also not let off the leash in open areas.

-An often forgotten lesson of many dogs today is to "settle," that is, an ability to be calm and rest with their people.
+Today's often forgotten lesson of many dogs is to "settle," that is, an ability to be calm and rest with their people.
 When sufficiently exercised and given attention, dogs should be able to relax and not insist on getting attention, playtime, barking, or otherwise being a nuisance.
 Instead, teach your dog that it's time to lie down and rest after they've gotten playtime, food, and love.
 This "settle" or "place" can be on a unique cushion on the floor, crate, or even a small room of the house.